DavidPickles/oidc-lab/README.md

 ## Reference for .env files

 Note the use of IDP_BASE_URL, AUHTORIZE_PATH, and TOKEN_PATH are deprecated.
 ISSUER should be used instead.
 ISSUER will trigger the use of the [OIDC Well Known Discovery Document](https://oauth.net/2/authorization-server-metadata/).
-- Endpoints and other information such as private keys will be be obtained from the discovery document.
+- Endpoints and other information such as public keys will be be obtained from the discovery document.
-- The private keys will be used to verify the tokens returned by the OP.
+- The public keys will be used to verify the tokens returned by the OP.
 - Not every OP provides a discovery document.
 For those servers which don't, continue to use IDP_BASE_URL with TOKEN_PATH and AUTHORIZE_PATH.
 - ISSUER and IDP_BASE_URL are exclusive.
 If you specify both you'll get an error.
 - If you use IDP_BASE_URL: